The Chosen Season 5 Confirmation, Cast & Everything We Know

 "The potrayal of that in Season 5 is exciting and heartbreaking.
 We've already filmed a couple of scenes.
 Really heartbreaking and tough to film and are going to be tough to watch.
 They impacted Luke Dimyan who's playing Judas significantly.
 How we portray scenes between Jesus and Judas when Jesus knows what's coming.
 It's been really fascinating to portray."

-Knowing what awaits in Holy Week, it's safe bet that Judas' narrative won't be the only "heartbreaking" scenes in Season 5.
+Knowing what awaits in Holy Week, it's a safe bet that Judas' narrative won't be the only "heartbreaking" scenes in Season 5.

 And, given The Chosen's penchant for relatable, human, and authentic storytelling, audiences are sure to see this week of well-known historical events in a new and surely more personal light.